ALPINE berry FARM

 Current Information about the Farm

-• Our blueberries look great and we should have one of our best crops in a few years IF we can keep the birds and the deer and the racoons and the spotted wing drosophila out of the patch.
+- The birds and other wildlife are getting their fair share this year.
 We continue to raise our blueberries without any chemicals - we do not use herbicides or pesticides and our fertilizer is certified organic.
 For those not familiar with us, we are a VERY small farm - less than 1 acre of blueberries.
 But it is VERY fun to come to our farm.
-We wish we had more blueberries so that everyone could pick all that they want, but our crop is limited.
-Therefore we have a communication plan to try to keep everyone posted.

-• We will no longer be using facebook to post our picking availability.
+- We will be using facebook to post current picking condtions.
 We will post on this website if blueberries are available to pick.

 Honey